abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

 #### Greedy Algorithms

-It's an algorithm that makes the locally optimal choice at each stage with the hope of finding a global optimum.
+It's an algorithm that makes the locally **optimal** choice at each stage with the hope of finding a global optimum.

+- It only applies when working with **optimization problems**.
+  - Optimization problems: problems that require us to find the **maximum** or **minimum** value of a function.
+  - `minimization` problems: problems that require us to find the **minimum** value of a function.

 - Ex: **Dijkstra's algorithm** for finding the shortest path between two nodes in a graph.